mrismanaziz/Reforestation/README.md

-## What do you call a pig that knows karate?
-A pork chop!
+## What kind of bagel can fly?
+A plain bagel.